Sexy Validation in Edge Rails (Rails 3)

-I have just had my sexy validations patch excepted into Rails.
+I have just had my sexy validations patch accepted into Rails.
 Much thanks to José Valim for helping me get this applied.

 The reason for the name “sexy validations” is that it gives a much more concise way of defining validation and reusing custom validator classes.
 Much like what sexy migrations did for defining your database schema.